If you are looking for the best aquarium plants for gravel substrate then you are at the right place.

 Fertilization requirements

-For better treatment, you should regularly supplement Anubias with fertilizers.
+For better treatment, you should regularly supplement Anubias with fertilizer.

 You can also supplement it with additional CO2 and it will definitely benefit from it,